 All FIS Reports and FIRMs are referenced to a specific vertical datum.
 The vertical datum provides a starting point against which flood, ground, and structure elevations can be referenced and compared.
-For Cordova, the vertical datum used in the effective FIS Report and FIRMs was the Mean Lower Low Water (MLLW).
-With the completion of the NAVD88, the FIS Report and FIRMs are now prepared using NAVD88 as the referenced vertical datum.
+Until recently, the standard vertical datum used for newly created or revised FIS Reports and FIRMs was the National Geodetic Vertical Datum of 1929 (NGVD29).
+With the completion of the North American Vertical Datum of 1988 (NAVD88), many FIS Reports and FIRMs are now prepared using NAVD88 as the referenced vertical datum.

 Flood elevations shown in this FIS Report and on the FIRMs are referenced to NAVD88.
 These flood elevations must be compared to structure and ground elevations referenced to the same vertical datum.
-The datum conversion factor from MLLW to NAVD88, as obtained from the National Oceanic and Atmospheric Administration (NOAA), is -2.10 feet.
+For information regarding conversion between NGVD29 and NAVD88 or other datum conversion, visit the National Geodetic Survey website at www.ngs.noaa.gov, or contact the National Geodetic Survey at the following address: